Search JPEG Images Only Within Spotlight on Mac

 With this ‘kind’ operator of ‘jpeg’ (note JPEG is the file type, despite often having a file extension of .jpg the file type is always JPEG), only documents which are JPEG files will be searched and returned to match.

 We’ve discussed similar tricks before where you can specify just about any kind of document, from pdf, to doc, txt, etc, learn more about file type format search with Spotlight here.
+By replacing the “kind” operator with another file format, you can modify the search to look for that file kind instead.

 And if you’re interested in learning more about search operators in Mac OS in general, we have a whole post on search operators within Spotlight if you’re curious.